(0)

-Everything you might want to know about COVID and hep B
+Everything you might want to know about COVID and Hep B

 We’ve been asked a lot of questions about how COVID might affect people with hepatitis B (hep B).
 See below for our answers.